openenergymonitor/emontx4/docs/expansion_boards.md

 # Expansion boards

-The emonTx4 has been designed to make it possible to expand it's capability through expansion boards.
+The emonTx4 has been designed to make it possible to expand its capability through expansion boards.
 These mostly focus around adding Wi-Fi communications but there's also a CT channel expansion board for more channels.

-The following boards will be available soon as development boards that require some component sourcing, soldering and firmware uploading.
-These are all currently relatively early stage developments and so are not as finely finished as the standard system.

 ---

 ## Pi Pico WiFi Expansion Board

-The new Raspberry Pi Pico W is a wireless-enabled version of the original Pi Pico based on the RP2040 chip.
+The Raspberry Pi Pico W is a wireless-enabled version of the original Pi Pico based on the RP2040 chip.
 This simple expansion board just maps the Pi Pico W pins to the UART and SPI headers on the emonTx4.

 ![pipico_ext.jpeg](img/pipico_ext.jpeg)